Dave Cowens: Boston Celtics (1970–1980)

 Cowens retired as a player in 1980, as Boston drafted Kevin McHale and traded for Robert Parish to replace him at center.
-Boston then won the 1981 NBA Championship.
+Boston went on to win the 1981 NBA Championship.
 "I have sprained my ankle at least 30 times over the duration of my career, broken both legs and fractured a foot," Cowens said upon retiring.
 "Two years ago, a team of foot and bone specialists said they were amazed that I could play up to that point without sustaining serious injuries."

 In 1982–83, Cowens felt the desire to play again and approached the Celtics about trading him, as they still held his rights.
-Cowens said, "The Celtics are set up front (with Bird, McHale and Parish).
+Cowens said, "The Celtics are set up front [with Bird, McHale and Parish].
 They could trade me, work something out.
 No disrespect to Bill Fitch.
 I'd advise any younger players to play for him, but I'd probably be better off somewhere else".

 Milwaukee Bucks (1982–1983)

 After first negotiating with the Phoenix Suns, the Celtics traded Cowens to the Milwaukee Bucks, who were coached by former Celtic teammate Don Nelson.
 The Celtics received Quinn Buckner from Milwaukee as compensation.
 Cowens averaged 8.1 points, 6.9 rebounds and 2.1 assists in 25 minutes per game with the Bucks.
 He was injured in the final game of the regular season and was unable to play in the playoffs for Milwaukee.
 Cowens retired for good after the season.